kstenerud/specifications/README.md

  * Doesn't require a separate length field (the length is embedded in the padding itself).
  * Padding length can be unambiguously detected by examining the first or last byte of the payload (depending on the ordering of message and padding).
- * Supports padding of any length.
+ * No upper limit on padding length.

 ---------------------------------------------------------------------

 Safe Text Encoding
 ------------------

+Binary to text encoding for modern systems.

 [Safe16 Specification](https://github.com/kstenerud/safe-encoding/blob/master/safe16-specification.md)